 12.I will surely gather all of you, O Jacob!
 I will surely assemble the remnant of Israel!
 I will bring them together like sheep in a fold, like a flock in the middle of its pasture; they will make noise because of the multitude of men.

 13.He who opens the breach has gone up before them.
 They have breached and passed through the gate, and are gone out by it.
 And their king shall pass through before them, with the Lord at their head.

 ¶1.“And I said, ‘Hear, I pray you, O heads of Jacob and rulers of the house of Israel!
 Shouldn’t you know justice,

 2.you who hate goodness and love evil, who tear away their skin from them and their flesh from their bones,

 3.yea, who eat the flesh of my people and rip their skin off them?
 They break and shatter their bones as something for a pot and as flesh in a caldron.’”

 4. In time, they will cry out to the Lord, but He will not answer them.
 On the contrary, He will hide His face from them in that time because they have made their deeds evil.

 ¶5.
 Thus says the Lord concerning the prophets who cause my people to err, who proclaim peace as long as they are eating, but declare holy war against whoever will not put something into their mouths:

-6.“Because of this, it shall be night unto you, without vision, and it shall be darkness unto you, without communication from God.
+6.“Because of this, it shall be night unto you, without vision, and darkness unto you without communication from God.
 The sun shall go down upon the prophets; even the day shall be dark upon them.

-7.The seers shall be ashamed, and the diviners shall blush; they shall all cover the lip, for there is no answer from God.”
+7.The seers will be ashamed, and the diviners will blush; they will all cover the lip, for there is no answer from God.”

 Lord, and judgment and might, to declare to Jacob his transgression and to Israel his sin.